Application of these Terms and Conditions

 7.7 However, nothing in this Clause will limit or exclude the liability of the Company (or of any other company within the Group) for fraud or fraudulent misrepresentation or for death or personal injury caused by the negligence of the Company or such other company.

-8.1 Notwithstanding anything contained elsewhere in these Terms, the Client accepts and agrees to the following provisions obliging it to bear responsibility for and to indemnify the Company (and any other company within the Group) in respect of the matters set out below.
+8.1 Without prejudice to any of the other terms in this provision and notwithstanding anything contained elsewhere in these Terms, the Client accepts and agrees to the following provisions obliging it to bear responsibility for and to indemnify the Company (and any other company within the Group) in respect of the matters set out below.

 8.2 The Client shall save, indemnify, defend and hold harmless the Company and its Group from and against all claims, loss, damage, costs (including legal costs), expenses and liabilities, (including without limitation liability to third parties) of any kind whatsoever arising out of or in connection with: